Basic Etiquette, Common Practices in Nepal

-Nepal is a country of diversity and it’s easy to see that a harmonious coexistence is present despite the differences.
-This can be attributed to the respect that different groups have for the customs and traditions of each other and also for the tolerance to the oddities.
-Although the Hindu population amounts to be the highest in the country, Buddhism is seen to bear a heavy influence in the religion.
-Other major religions followed in the country are Islam and Christianity.
+Nepal is diverse, and it's easy to see that harmonious coexistence is present despite the differences.
+This can be attributed to the respective different groups have for the customs and traditions of each other and also for the tolerance of the oddities.
+Although the Hindu population is the highest in the country, Buddhism is seen to have a heavy influence on the religion.
+Other significant religions followed in the country are Islam and Christianity.

-The Nepalese people are friendly and hospitable; however, travel in Nepal would be more pleasant and productive if certain common etiquettes are followed.
-Most people in the trekking routes are familiar with foreigners and are accepting of the difference in actions between a local and an outsider.
-So following proper etiquette is not mandatory, and does not promise any reward or direct benefit.
-However, it does make people friendly and helpful, adding enjoyable experiences from the hospitable populace.
+The Nepalese people are friendly and hospitable; however, travel in Nepal would be more pleasant and productive if certain standard etiquette were followed.
+Most people on the trekking routes are familiar with foreigners and accept the difference in actions between locals and outsiders.
+So following proper etiquette is not mandatory and does not promise any reward or direct benefit.
+However, it does make people friendly and helpful, adding enjoyable experiences for the hospitable populace.

 Namaste!
-The usual way of greeting someone in Nepal is an instant way to build a rapport.
-You can join your hands together, upright and palms facing each other while greeting in this way.
-It is like saying “Hi” but in a respectful way.
-Shaking hands is often practiced in younger men and women, however often not between the sexes.
-A “Thank you” can be expressed by the Nepali word “Dhanyabaad”.
-Generally, terms like Dai=older brother, Bhai=younger brother, Didi-older sister, and Bahini-younger sister can be used to address people that you meet during your travel.
+The usual way of greeting someone in Nepal is an instant way to build rapport.
+You can join your hands together, upright and palms facing each other while welcoming in this way.
+It is like saying "Hi" but in a respectful manner.
+Shaking hands is often practiced in younger men and women, but not between the sexes.
+A "Thank you" can be expressed by the Nepali word "Dhanyabaad."
+Generally, terms like Dai=older brother, Bhai=younger brother, Didi-older sister, and Bahini-younger sister can be used to address people you meet during travel.
 Though this may sound odd to foreigners, it will make Nepalese people more comfortable and ready to start a conversation.